 Paper folding ideas now shape how buildings go up, robots move, and gear works in orbit.
 From tiny tubes that open inside blood vessels to emergency cushions in cars, the patterns come from crease maps.
 Out in space, solar wings snap wide after riding folded tight through launch.
 Even if it looks rigid, some machines bend on purpose using ancient folds remade by math.

-Origami With Fabric and Metal
+Origami with Fabric and Metal

 From folded paper comes a world of shape-shifting ideas - fabric bends with similar logic, metals mimic creases under stress.
 Art hides in how things fold, twist, adapt.
 What begins as craft slips into bridges, stents, solar panels unfolding in space.
 Surprising strength lives in the bend, not just the material.